WSU-kduncan/ceg3120-cth2242/Project0/git-guide.md

 - branch
   - Branch is used to create, delete, and list branches of your repository
     - If the `--list` argument is used, all exisitng branches will be listed
     - The `-d` argument is used to delete branches.
-The branch can not be deleted if it contains unmerged changes
+The branch cannot be deleted if it contains unmerged changes
     - To create a new branch, you would use `git branch <name-of-new-branch>`
     - The `-m` argument can be used to rename a branch
   - `git branch new_branch`